backstage/backstage/docs/features/search/getting-started.md

 Backstage Search isn't a search engine itself, rather, it provides an interface between your Backstage instance and a
 [Search Engine](./concepts.md#search-engines) of your choice.
-Currently, we only support one, in-memory search Engine called Lunr.
+Currently, we only support one, an in-memory search Engine called Lunr.
 It can be instantiated like
 this:

 ```typescript